 In the era of digital information overload, booking a flight via app or via web is easier than ever.
 But easier doesn’t necessarily mean cheaper.

 Learning some of the basic techniques to find a cheap flight can potentially save a lot of money.
-In my case, after some months it has helped me save save enough for an extra trip!
+In my case, after some months it has helped me save enough for an extra trip!

 The Five Golden Rules For Booking Cheap Flights Online